microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-retrievecloudpcremoteactionresults.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [cloudPcRemoteActionResult](../resources/cloudpcremoteactionresult.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [cloudPcRemoteActionResult](../resources/cloudpcremoteactionresult.md) objects in the response body.

 ## Examples

 ### Request

+The following example shows a request.

 <!-- {
   "blockType": "request",